parallax background

 According to the American Lung Association, California continues to have some of the worst air quality in the country.
 For 2019, 2020 and 2021, of the eleven US counties with the worst combined short-term particle pollution, ozone, and long-term particle pollution levels, ten were in California.
 Nine in ten Californians live in areas with unhealthy air, much of it caused by the ozone (smog) and particle pollution from vehicle emissions.
 Los Angeles is the most polluted city in the nation in terms of ozone pollution.

 To reduce carbon dioxide pollution and air pollution from vehicles, we need to reduce how much gasoline and diesel we use.
-For people who use a lot of gasoline, switching to an electric vehicle can be very effective in cutting gasoline use.
+For people who use a lot of gasoline, switching to an electric vehicle can be very effective in both reducing vehicle pollution and saving money.

 EVs are Cleaner than Gas-Powered Cars